Wouldn’t it be great if Google shared some insight into how they actually work? You know, like in “how to get found”?

 We’ve been sharing information about Google’s Secret Sauce for years.The recipe keeps changing and Google doesn’t want mere mortals to be able to replicate it, but spend enough time with us, and let us teach you search engine optimization, and you’ll understand enough to cook up a pot or two of Google-y goodness.

-The other day, one real-life Google Bot posted a video purporting to teach you how to how to get more out of information in Google Webmaster Tools.
+The other day, one real-life Google Bot posted a video purporting to teach you how to howto get found and how to get more out of information in Google Webmaster Tools.
 And I learned something new: Google’s Rankings Don’t Mean What You Think They Do.

-Here’s that video, queued up to the moment that made me go “whuuuuuuh?” :
+Here’s that video; scroll to the 2:11 mark for the moment that made me go “whuuuuuuh?” :

 Did you catch that?
 Only pages that ACTUALLY ARE SHOWN TO THE USER count as “queries”.
 But since queries in Google Webmaster Tools include information about very high-numbered information, either this is wrong, or PEOPLE ARE SCROLLING WAY DEEP INTO RANKINGS, which flies in the face of conventional wisdom about search results deeper than page 2 being essentially worthless.